w3f/polkadot-wiki/docs/learn/learn-wasm.md

 - [Wallets](./../general/wallets.md)

 For validators, keeping in sync with the network is key.
-At times, upgrades will require validators to upgrade their clients within a specific time frame, for example if a release includes breaking changes to networking.
+At times, upgrades will require validators to upgrade their clients within a specific time frame, for example, if a release includes breaking changes to networking.
 It is essential to check the release notes, starting with the upgrade priority and acting accordingly.